 Hypoglycemia also plays a major role in alcoholism.
 If we look over the list of hypoglycemia symptoms, we see many common symptoms that recovering alcoholics struggle with every day.
-That’s because even though they’ve given up the alcohol, they are still eating sugar and other refined carbohydrates and caught in the vicious cycle of hypoglycemia.
-The so-called “dry drunk” syndrome is really nothing more than low blood sugar.
+That’s because even though they’ve given up the alcohol, they are still eating sugar, caffeine, refined foods, and lots of carbs and caught in the vicious cycle of hypoglycemia.
+The so-called “dry drunk syndrome” is really nothing more than low blood sugar.

 The body then calls on the adrenal glands to help bring the blood sugar levels back to normal.
 Too much demand is placed on the adrenal glands and pancreas as they must go through this scenario each and every time you eat refined foods and sugar.
 Over time, this vicious cycle wears away at the adrenal glands and they no longer produce cortisol in sufficient amounts or perform their duties adequately.
 This causes blood sugar levels to remain at a sub-optimal state constantly, which perpetuates hypoglycemia further and leads to adrenal fatigue as well as contributing to neurotransmitter deficiencies or imbalances and insulin resistance.

-When we provide our body with the nutrients it needs from whole food sources rather than refined white sugar or other simple carbohydrates and eat adequate protein and fat, then this cycle does not ensue.
+When we provide our body with the nutrients it needs from whole food sources rather than sugar or other simple carbohydrates and eat adequate amounts of animal protein and fat, then this cycle does not ensue.
 Everything functions as it should in the body, the blood sugar stays balanced and hypoglycemia symptoms don’t occur.

-You may feel a little confused by the fact that we’re talking about the body needing sugar to keep the blood sugar stable, since we already established that sugar is bad for you, but the difference is we’re not talking about refined white sugar.
+You may feel a little confused by the fact that we’re talking about the body needing sugar to keep the blood sugar stable since we already established that sugar is bad for you, but the difference is we’re not talking about refined white sugar.
 White refined sugar contains no nutritional value for the body and is not really a food.
 It’s a chemical that damages the body in many ways.
-However, natural sugar from “whole food” in limited amounts, provides the brain and body with nutrients it needs to function adequately and the signs of hypoglycemia will not appear.
+However, natural sugar from whole food in “limited amounts”, provides the brain and body with nutrients it needs to function adequately and the signs of hypoglycemia will not appear.
 Additionally, the body can actually get most of the glucose it needs through protein and a process called gluconeogenesis and a byproduct of fat called glycerol.
-Fat is actually the bodies preferred source of fuel.
+Fat is actually the body’s preferred source of fuel.
 Many organs and systems in the body actually run better on ketones, which are byproducts of fat.

-Most people are under the impression that complex carbohydrates like potatoes and whole grains are healthy for them and do not contribute to hypoglycemia, insulin resistance, type 2 diabetes, obesity, cancer, heart disease etc., but that is not the case.
-Grains, potatoes and any high-starch food has almost the exact same effect on the endocrine system, and thus contribute to all these conditions.
+Most people are under the impression that complex carbohydrates like potatoes and whole grains are healthy for them and do not contribute to hypoglycemia, insulin resistance, type 2 diabetes, obesity, cancer, heart disease, etc., but that is not the case.
+Grains, potatoes, and any high-starch food have almost the exact same effect on the endocrine system as refined foods and thus contribute to all these conditions.
 Take a look at the whole grain lie to understand this issue more completely.

 To keep blood sugar stable and avoid hypoglycemia symptoms, it’s necessary to avoid eating refined sugars or any food that easily converts to sugar.
 Your hypoglycemia diet should consist of foods that take a while to digest so there won’t be a rapid rise in blood sugar and then the plummet that causes hypoglycemia symptoms.
 It should be rich in animal protein, moderate in fat, and low in carb.
 It was discovered way back in 1936, that one of the best ways to control hypoglycemia is with a diet that is rich in protein and low in carbohydrates.
-Animal protein and fat are what keeps blood sugar stable, not carbohydrates.
+Animal protein and fat are what keep blood sugar stable, not carbohydrates.

-No alcohol, tobacco or caffeine, because all three of these perpetuate the cycle of hypoglycemia by dumping excess sugar in the bloodstream that is stored in the liver.
+No alcohol, tobacco, or caffeine, because all three of these perpetuate the cycle of hypoglycemia by dumping excess sugar in the bloodstream that is stored in the liver.
 Reduce emotional stress as much as possible.
 Stress releases sugar into the bloodstream; so if you have excessive stress, your body will repeatedly be putting out too much sugar.
 For stress that can’t be eliminated, find ways to cope effectively with the use of mild and gentle exercise, mindfulness-based meditation, deep breathing, massage, counseling, etc.

 On the hypoglycemia diet, meals must be eaten consistently at regular intervals.
 If you go too long without food, then your blood sugar levels drop.
 Meals should be eaten three times a day no more than five hours apart.
 Many people with hypoglycemia find that it is easier to maintain their blood sugar levels if they have four or five small meals a day instead of just three.
-Alternatively, you can have a healthy snack such as a chicken leg, fresh vegetables or a handful of nuts or seeds in-between meals.
+Alternatively, you can have a healthy snack such as a chicken leg, hamburger, jerky, or hard-boiled egg in-between meals.
 This keeps a steady stream of sugar flowing in the body.
 This is especially helpful for people who are just beginning to address their hypoglycemia issues.
 Over time, as your body begins to repair, you may then be able to go back to three meals daily.
 Snacks are not typically needed if one consumes adequate levels of animal protein and fat and reduces carb intake to at least 60 to 70 total carbs per day.

-When I first started working on my hypoglycemia I had to eat every couple hours to keep my blood sugar stable, but after a couple years I was able to shift to three meals daily with an occasional snack in between.
+When I first started working on my hypoglycemia decades ago, I had to eat every couple of hours to keep my blood sugar stable, but after a couple of years, I was able to shift to three meals daily with an occasional snack in between.
 Now I eat every five hours.
 However, I must eat every five hours like clockwork, or I will have hypoglycemia symptoms.

-There are a variety of different approaches and diets for hypoglycemia, different ones work for different people.
-You’ll have to experiment and find the one that works for you.
-Most people do best on a diet that is high in meat protein and low in carbohydrates, because we don’t metabolize sugar properly.
+Most people do best on a diet that is high in animal protein and low in carbohydrates because we don’t metabolize sugar properly.
 Even complex carbohydrates break down into sugar in the body, so they need to be minimized.
-I encourage you to consider the Paleo diet, for not only hypoglycemia, but to encourage good health all around.
+I encourage you to consider a low-carb Paleo diet, for not only hypoglycemia but to encourage good health all around.
 This is the diet I feel is best.

-For example, in my own life I have found that I must eat a balanced meal that consists of a large portion of meat, a moderate amount of fat, and a very small portion of low-starch vegetables.
+For example, in my own life, I have found that I must eat a balanced meal that consists of a large portion of meat, a moderate amount of fat, and a very small portion of low-starch vegetables.
 I tried being a vegetarian once, but I couldn’t function.
-It must be meat protein; any other form of protein will not balance my blood sugar.
-If I don’t eat meat with each meal, and it must be at least six ounces of meat for each meal, as well as an equal amount of vegetables, I will have severe hypoglycemia.
-My head will spin, I’ll be dizzy, shake uncontrollably, won’t be able to concentrate, irritable, want to cry and fuzzy headed.
+It must be animal protein; any other form of protein will not balance my blood sugar.
+If I don’t eat meat with each meal, and it must be at least six ounces and preferably eight, of meat for each meal, as well as a small number of vegetables, I will have severe hypoglycemia.
+My head will spin, I’ll be dizzy, shake uncontrollably, won’t be able to concentrate, irritable, want to cry, and be fuzzy-headed.
 I’ll be so weak I can’t stand up, feel like I’ll pass out and I get a migraine.
-It must be actual meat — eggs, cheese, yogurt, etc., will not balance my blood sugar.
+It must be actual meat–eggs, cheese, yogurt, etc., will not balance my blood sugar.

-Additionally, supplementing the diet with a variety of vitamins and minerals like B vitamins, magnesium, chromium, amino acids, pantothenic acid (vitamin B5), glutamine, glycine and vitamin B3 also known as niacin, and Vitamin C will aid in the maintenance of blood sugar stability, with special emphasis on chromium, glutamine and the B vitamins.
-Glutamine can be used for providing immediate relief from low blood sugar.
-It provides the brain with an alternative source of fuel, suppresses insulin and triggers the release of glycogen.
+Additionally, supplementing the diet with a variety of vitamins and minerals like B vitamins, magnesium, chromium, amino acids, pantothenic acid (vitamin B5), glutamine, glycine, and vitamin B3 also known as niacin, and Vitamin C might aid in the maintenance of blood sugar stability, with special emphasis on chromium.
+Glutamine is often recommended because it can be used for providing immediate relief from low blood sugar.
+It provides the brain with an alternative source of fuel, suppresses insulin, and triggers the release of glycogen.
 Some people can bring their blood sugar up instantly by taking a dose of glutamine.
-However, do be aware that glutamine also increases glutamate, which is an excitatory neurotransmitter that is toxic to the brain when in excess.
+However, glutamine also increases glutamate, which is an excitatory neurotransmitter that is toxic to the brain when in excess.
 So this should be avoided by the high glutamate individual.
 Many people tend to lean towards excess glutamate so must restrict glutamate in the diet.
 The amino acid, glycine, is also important for blood sugar control.
 The supplements that will stabilize blood sugar may vary from person to person, depending on your unique biochemical needs, so ideally it is best to assess your nutritional status before supplementation to know what your body needs and improve efficacy.